 This course will focus on the construction of object-oriented software.
-Students will learn conceptual models for organizing objects and hierarchies, object-oriented design notation, and applying design patterns.
-These capabilities will be used to solve relatively complex problems as part of software development teams.
+Students will learn conceptual models for organizing objects and object hierarchies, an object-oriented design notation, the application of design patterns, and the use of software development methodologies such as the Agile development process.
+The capabilities will be used to solve relatively complex problems in a group setting.
 Credits: 4.

 Learning Outcomes